 As we continue encouraging more people to bike, please view our Destination section at HaveFunBiking.com for your #NextBikeAdventure.
 Also, check out the MN Bike Guide, now mobile-friendly, as we enter our 13th year of producing this handy information booklet full of maps.

 Remember, bookmark HaveFunBiking.com on your cell phone and find your next adventure at your fingertips!
 Please share our pics with your friends, and don’t forget to smile.
 We may be around the corner with one of our cameras ready to document your next cameo appearance while you are riding and having fun.
 You could be in one of our next Pic of the Day.

 Have a great day with a safe and memorable year ahead!

-An exciting and fun sport this may be the last year, for a while, to try or watch track cycle racing in Minnesota.
+An exciting and fun sport, this may be the last year for a while to try or watch track cycle racing in Minnesota.
 Track or velodrome racing at the National Sports Center (NSC) has been called “NASCAR on Two Wheels.”
-At blazing speeds, gravity-defying turns and spectacular crashes makes Velodrome racing one of the most awe-inspiring spectator sports around.
-One of the few wooden tracks still left in the United States, the track at the National Sports Center has now been repaired for another season of memorable fun.
+At blazing speeds, gravity-defying turns and spectacular crashes make Velodrome racing one of the most awe-inspiring spectator sports around.
+One of the few wooden tracks still left in the U.S. the track at NSC has now been repaired for its last season of hair raising fun.

 At first glance, track cycle racing is a chaotic, confusing sport.
-After you have seen a race, the uniqueness of the sport creates a memorable impression that is only amplified by the simplicity of the competition.
-And, with only one gear and no brakes, the track bikes used are the epitome of simplicity.
+After you have seen a race, the sport leaves a memorable impression that is amplified by its simplicity.
+With only one gear and no brakes, the track bikes used are the epitome of simplicity.